elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 common pattern we can use for `case` statements where `_` is a useful default case if none of the branches above applied.

+There is admittedly some code duplication between the two changeset functions.
+This is primarily due to the fact that we're allowing users to sign up with a `username` and `password`, and we're also allowing them to change their `password` field when they edit an account.
+But the main idea is that we can have different changesets that apply to different situations.
+In our case, we wanted to use the `registration_changeset/2` for when players sign up, and use a separate `changeset` function for any other player changes.

+## Using Our New Changeset

-Lastly, to get this working we'll need to adjust the `create_player/1` function in the `lib/platform/accounts/accounts.ex` file.
+To get these features working, we'll need to adjust the `create_player/1` function in the `lib/platform/accounts/accounts.ex` file.
 In the other functions, we'll continue using the `changeset/2` function, but in this one we want to use the `registration_changeset/2` function so that both the `username` and `password` fields are required to create an account.

 Update the `create_player/1` function with the following: